Share this article:

 Although the detailed budget is for evaluation purposes only, we offer the following points and suggestions to consider:

-• It is recommended that a proper budget plan will accompany the project’s execution.
+- It is recommended that a proper budget plan accompany the project’s execution.
 The accounting department in your institution will likely require a budget plan anyway, regardless of the EC’s regulations and expectations.
-For that matter, we suggest using this detailed budget for the execution phase as well.
+For that matter, we suggest using this detailed budget for the execution phase as well, at least as a reference point.

-Although we are discussing the pre-award phase, it is important to realize how the post-award phase will look like, specifically how and when the EC will pay for the work done.
+Although we are discussing the pre-award phase, it is important to realize what the post-award phase will look like, specifically how and when the EC will pay for the work done.
 Specifically in lump sum projects, this has implications on how to prepare and present the project’s budget.
-In that sense, we should highlight that the lump sum model is centered around the work packages structure.
+In that sense, we should highlight that the lump sum model is centered around the work package structure.

-Furthermore, the EC will pay (under lump sum grants) only for completed work packages (in each reported period).
+Furthermore, the EC will approve payment (under lump sum grants) only for completed work packages (in each reported period).
 Therefore, when preparing the budget in the pre-award phase, keep these guidelines in mind:

-• The lump sum model creates the motivation to build the project’s work plan using work packages with the expected reporting & payments schedule in mind, meaning to align the work packages duration and their end points to this schedule.
-In case of work packages which span over more than a single reporting period, the motivation is to break them down to several shorter work packages, again, aligned to the expected reporting schedule (the content of these divided work packages can be identical or similar for that matter).
+- The lump sum model creates the motivation to build the project’s work plan using work packages with the expected reporting & payments schedule in mind, meaning to align the work packages’ duration and their endpoints to this schedule.
+In the case of work packages that span over more than a single reporting period, the motivation is to break them down to several shorter work packages, again, aligned to the expected reporting schedule (the content of these divided work packages can be identical or similar for that matter).

-• In that context there is a big question mark about how the reporting schedule is going to look like during the project’s execution, as we want to align the work packages structure to that.
-This information is not available in the pre-award phase, and you will get this information only once the EC invites you to begin the “Grant preparation process”.
+- In that context, there is a big question mark about how the reporting schedule is going to look like during the project’s execution, as we want to align the work package structure to that.
+This information is not available in the pre-award phase (except for the cases of the EIC Pathfinder and Transition grants), and you will get this information only once the EC invites you to begin the “Grant Preparation process (GAP)”.

 Eligible costs in lump sum projects